Guidelines for Proposing and Changing Graduate Programs

 Accreditation

-Rice University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).
-The introduction of a new graduate-degree program or substantial changes to a current program requires that SACS be notified at least six months prior to implementation of the new or revised program.
-When a new or revised program significantly modifies or expands the scope of the University, then SACS requires notification, as well as prior approval, prior to implementation.
-Proposers of new or revised programs will be responsible for preparing the information required by SACS with assistance and guidance from Rice's Office of Institutional Effectiveness (which has the responsibility of interacting with SACS) and the Office of Graduate and Postdoctoral Studies.
-SACS notification and approval of programs is necessary for recognition by US Dept of Education, which is required for federal funding (e.g., financial aid, grants, etc.).
+Rice University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC).
+The introduction of a new graduate-degree program or substantial changes to a current program requires that SACSCOC be notified at least six months prior to implementation of the new or revised program.
+When a new or revised program significantly modifies or expands the scope of the University, then SACSCOC requires notification, as well as prior approval, prior to implementation.
+Proposers of new or revised programs will be responsible for preparing the information required by SACSCOC with assistance and guidance from Rice's Office of Institutional Effectiveness (which has the responsibility of interacting with SACSCOC) and the Office of Graduate and Postdoctoral Studies.
+SACSCOC notification and approval of programs is necessary for recognition by US Dept of Education, which is required for federal funding (e.g., financial aid, grants, etc.).

 Applicability and Scope of the Policy